cloudflare/quiche/tools/build_android.md

 It will create a standalone toolchain for arm64/arm/x86 architecture under `$TOOLCHAIN_DIR/arch` directory.
 If you didn't set `TOOLCHAIN_DIR` environment variable, current directory will be used.
+Note that minimum API level is 21 for all target architecture.

 When it run successfully, run the following script to build libquiche: